Sinister Wisdom: Special issues

-Digital archives
+Archives

+Archives related to the founding and early history of Sinister Wisdom are preserved in the Catherine Nicholson papers at the Duke University library.

-Sinister Wisdom, in agreement with Reveal Media is in the process of digitizing back issues from 1976 to 2001.
+Sinister Wisdom, in agreement with Reveal Media, is in the process of digitizing back issues from 1976 to 2001.
 In this agreement, Sinister Wisdom has made these back issues available on its website as downloadable PDFs to increase accessibility to lesbian literary content for readers.